 Mike Slonina is a recognized World Record Holder on RecordSetter.com.

 On April 10th, 2011; standing at center court, after 24 grueling hours, Slonina had made history.

 There have been extraordinary individuals who have shot free throws over a 24-hour span; there have been people who have taken three pointers over a 24-hour span.
 But none of those people moved around the floor thus forcing their jump shot to adapt constantly.
 For a shooter, especially an elite shooter, getting a rhythm and making shots from one spot is exponentially easier than making shots from all around the floor and from many different distances.

-Mike wanted to prove a point in April 2011 by making the shooting as difficult as possible for himself and he did, however, the cost was that his record would be unobtainable and therefore unable to be recognized on some world record databases.
-No one has ever accomplished what Mike accomplished that day, and given the circumstances he endured, no one ever will.
+From an athletic standpoint, Mike wanted to prove a point in April 2011 by making the shooting as difficult as possible for himself and he did, however, the cost was that his record would be unrepeatable and therefore unable to be recognized on some world record databases.
+According to Mike, "It doesn't bother me that some of the sites neglect the record, I understand why.
+It was really secondary to everything else we were trying to accomplish that day and if we could do it again, we would have tracked where I took each shot from in a more exact way.
+I appreciate that Record Setter has validated my record, and some others have as well.
+The reality is that records were meant to be broken and I know mine won't stand forever, but I'll always be grateful to God for allowing my body to be the first to accomplish that."
+No one has ever accomplished what Mike accomplished that day, and given the specific circumstances he endured, no one ever will.

 Mike's determination started in 2011 and it laid the foundation for what would transition from "A Shot For Life" the one-off event to "A Shot For Life Inc." the well-rounded organization that is growing consistently on an annual basis.
 You can support our work at the button below!